kcp-dev/kcp/docs/content/concepts/workspaces/workspace-initialization.md

 ## initializingworkspaces Virtual Workspace

-As a service provider, you can use initializingworkspaces virtual workspace to manage workspace resources in the initializing phase.
+As a service provider, you can use the `initializingworkspaces` virtual workspace to manage workspace resources in the initializing phase.
+This virtual workspace allows you to fetch `LogicalCluster` objects that are in the initializing phase and request initialization by a specific controller.

+This Virtual Workspace can fetch `LogicalCluster` either by specific its name or using wildcard.

 ### Endpoint URL path